 By working together to support teachers’ mental health and well-being, the students, parents and the entire community benefit.

-If you need help assessing and treating mental health concerns, visit the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating mental health concerns, visit the experts at one of our urgent care locations.
+You can walk in without an appointment, or you save your spot online.
+We are open 365 days and during holidays.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant